ome/omero-gallery/README.md

 Place the contents of this repository (in a directory named 'gallery') within a location on your $PYTHONPATH.
-Then add it to your installed apps.
+Then add it to your installed web apps.

     $ cd folder/on/pythonpath/